 Categories of SEL

-Social/emotional learning can be broken down into five categories.
+According to medium.com, social/emotional learning can be broken down into five categories.
 The first of these is self-awareness, which focuses on an understanding of how one’s emotions can translate into behaviors.
 Self-management is the second category.
 It goes even further than self-awareness and emphasizes the ability to regulate one’s feelings and behaviors in such as ways managing anger, motivating one’s self and dealing with stress.
 The third category is social awareness, which teaches students to understand others, along with their motivations and their differences.
 Category four involves relationship skills.
 It teaches healthy ways of creating and maintaining positive relationships with others.
 Skills such as conflict resolution, active listening, cooperation and communication are emphasized.
 Finally, the fifth category in SEL is responsible decision-making.
 This brings together all of the other sections in order to show ways of making choices that are in line with one’s values and morals.
 It encourages students to act in ways that benefit their own well-being and that of others.

 Benefits of SEL

 Because they spend so much of their time in school, it makes sense that educational professionals take time to teach social and emotional skills to students.
 In addition, the school environment offers a practical space to practice the skills such a curriculum teaches.
 Students encounter interactions each day that challenge them to react in ways that are healthy and that enhance personal growth.
 The information they learn in a social/emotional learning curriculum can help them successfully navigate these encounters.

 - Better academic performance